-- i) An overview of the SNS 2025 call is provided at Section 1 of this Annex II to the SNS Joint Undertaking Work Programme 2025. - ii) The SNS 2025 general call conditions are based on the "General Annexes for Horizon Europe call conditions 2023-202548, with some exceptions and clarification that are specific to SNS and outlined in this Appendix to the Annex II to the SNS Joint Undertaking Work Programme 2025. - iii) Support to Stakeholders and applicants for this call will be provided through a regularly updated list of "Frequently Asked Questions", FAQ's, made available on the SNS JU website (link will be also available on the F&T portal). - iv) The below additional conditions refer to one SNS Call within 2025.
-If, at a later stage, there is a Governing Board decision to split the SNS 2025 Call into two smaller Calls, all implementation modalities (e.g. opening dates and submission deadlines) will be defined via an amendment to this WP Appendix.
+- i) An overview of the two SNS 2025 calls is provided at Section 1, 2 of this Annex II to the SNS Joint Undertaking Work Programme 2025. - ii) The SNS 2025 general call conditions are based on the "General Annexes for Horizon Europe call conditions 2023-202550, with some exceptions and clarification that are specific to SNS and outlined in this Appendix to the Annex II to the SNS Joint Undertaking Work Programme 2025. - iii) Support to Stakeholders and applicants for this call will be provided through a regularly updated list of "Frequently Asked Questions", FAQ's, made available on the SNS JU website (link will be also available on the F&T portal).

-1. SNS 2025 Call
+1. 1st SNS 2025 Call

-Call identifier: HORIZON-JU-SNS-2025
+Call identifier: HORIZON-JU-SNS-2025-01